awsdocs/amazon-sqs-developer-guide/doc_source/sqs-server-side-encryption.md

 + The first time you use the AWS Management Console to specify the AWS\-managed CMK for Amazon SQS for a queue, AWS KMS creates the AWS\-managed CMK for Amazon SQS\.

-+ Alternatively, the first time you use the `SendMessage` or `SendMessageBatch` API action on a queue with SSE enabled, AWS KMS creates the AWS\-managed CMK for Amazon SQS\.
++ Alternatively, the first time you use the `SendMessage` or `SendMessageBatch` action on a queue with SSE enabled, AWS KMS creates the AWS\-managed CMK for Amazon SQS\.
-You can create CMKs, define the policies that control how CMKs can be used, and audit CMK usage using the **Encryption Keys** section of the AWS KMS console or using AWS KMS API actions\.
+You can create CMKs, define the policies that control how CMKs can be used, and audit CMK usage using the **Encryption Keys** section of the AWS KMS console or using AWS KMS actions\.
 For more information about CMKs, see [Customer Master Keys](http://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#master_keys) in the *AWS Key Management Service Developer Guide*\.
 For more examples of CMK identifiers, see [KeyId](http://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html#API_DescribeKey_RequestParameters) in the *AWS Key Management Service API Reference*\.
 There are additional charges for using AWS KMS\.
 For more information, see [How Do I Estimate My AWS KMS Usage Costs?](#sqs-estimate-kms-usage-costs) and [AWS Key Management Service Pricing](https://aws.amazon.com/kms/pricing)\.

 ## How Does the Data Key Reuse Period Work?<a name="sqs-how-does-the-data-key-reuse-period-work"></a>